For SetTheTape.com: “Kickboxer – Throwback 30”

 For ReadFilm.co: “Obscure Movie Villains: The Torch from ‘Replicant'”

 • LIKE on Facebook • FOLLOW on Twitter • FOLLOW on Instagram • SUBSCRIBE on YouTube • BUY ME A COFFEE on Ko-Fi Released in 2001 and directed by Hong Kong legend, Ringo Lam, Replicant is both the best outing from within Van Damme’s direct-to-video career and Lam’s career in the US.
-Replicant presents a present-day-story with futuristic...
-Continue Reading →
+Replicant presents a present-day-story with futuristic elements – essentially, this direct-to-video masterpiece was an action/sci-fi hybrid. … Continue reading For ReadFilm.co: “Obscure Movie Villains: The Torch from ‘Replicant’”

 For SetTheTape.com: “From Hong Kong to the US: Filmmakers in Transition”